 Impact Story: Braving Collaborative Philanthropy

 A major TRCC systemic-shift impact is our broadly inclusive and radically democratic annual Co-Project Initiative.
-The Initiative runs collaborative project development and participatory grantmaking co-sponsored by (and including) multiple funders.
-The Council (mostly activists with some funders) collectively sets a strategy and decides how to move the money to enact that strategy, honoring the diversity of people and the environment in geographic places.
+The Initiative runs collaborative participatory grantmaking co-sponsored by (and including) multiple funders.
+The Council (mostly organizers with some funders) collectively sets strategies and decides how to move the money to enact those strategies, honoring the diversity of people and geographic places.
 How we decide together is as important as what we decide together.
 The Council is a deep democracy model of multi-stakeholder stewardship of local food, water, energy, land, and economy systems.

-The Initiative prototypes a new model of philanthropy and investing by nurturing, with care and over time, authentic relationships between funders and activists, as peers.
+The Initiative prototypes a new model of philanthropy and investing by nurturing, with care and over time, authentic relationships between funders and organizers, as peers.
 Conventional barriers between them, and the power structures those barriers represent, are overcome.
-The Initiative is funded by Threshold Foundation’s Thriving Resilient Communities Funding Circle (TRCF).
-In 2016, the Council is contracted as a community partner for TRCF’s grantmaking process.
+The Initiative is funded by Threshold Foundation’s Thriving Resilient Communities Funding Circle and other funders.
 More ally and funder partners are welcome!